Complex Ops

 ) -> Tensor

-values along an axis specified by dim
+Scatters src values along an axis specified by dim.

-reduction operation with reduce
+Apply add or multiply reduction operation with reduce.

 src = Tensor.arange(1, 11).reshape(2, 5)